CGRP Treatments: No Happy Ending Yet

 Some of the additional side effects may not present themselves until more time has passed and the medicine has built up in people’s systems.
 One such concern mentioned by a couple of you is potential kidney failure, which happened among mice that were given similar medicines.

 “Are patients on the CGRP medications regularly monitored for renal function?
-Were the participants in the study tested for GFR, creatinine, albumin, metabolic acidosis?
+Were the participants in the study tested for GFR, creatinine, albumin, and metabolic acidosis?
 When I tried to research this aspect of a CGRP (brand name), it was proprietary.
 Is the info available now?
 Medicines that blocked these proteins in mice led to kidney failure.”

 Can CGRPs have no effect?